 Conclusion

-The management of freedom of religion and expression in the Indonesian public sphere has many problems of social injustice.
-Starting from marginalization, discrimination, exclusion to misrepresentation.
+The management of freedom of religion and expression in the Indonesian public sphere has many social injustice issues.
+Starting from marginalisation, discrimination, and exclusion to misrepresentation.
 The pressure and repression of the majority group is still the standard in minority groups such as the Shia.
-Realities like this show that the face of public space in Sampang is still full of exclusion, discrimination, and marginalization of minority groups who are considered different.
+Realities like this show that the face of public space in Sampang is still full of exclusion, discrimination, and marginalisation of minority groups who are considered different.
 This is supported by a culture of fanaticism in society which also triggers the emergence of violence against minorities.
 The response of local people in a homogeneous culture, in the end, tends not to be ready to accept something new, especially religious teachings that are different from the majority.
-This condition resulted in inequality of status as citizens for Shia followers and social subordination of dominant groups to others.
+This condition resulted in status inequality as citizens for Shia followers and social subordination of dominant groups to others.

-For Nancy, the public space as it should be can be a space for various discourses to fight for Shia groups as marginalized groups in Sampang to fight back.
-Marginalized groups must be able to circulate alternative addresses as resistance and opposition manifestos that articulate recognition politics.
-They must try to present an alternative discursive to synergize the parallel participatory democracy struggle with the realization of social justice.
+For Nancy, the public space as it should be can be a space for various discourses to fight for Shia groups as marginalised groups in Sampang to fight back.
+Marginalised groups must be able to circulate alternative addresses as resistance and opposition manifestos that articulate recognition politics.
+They must try to present an alternative discursive to synergise the parallel participatory democracy struggle with the realisation of social justice.

 The openness to accept differences starts from understanding the universal humanitarian religion.
 Nimer, as a figure of peace, offers a formula that beliefs today are not only framed as a source of legitimate acts of violence but as a source of peacebuilding.
 Intrafaith dialogue and building peace will be more effective if each intrafaith follower tries to dialogue with the community through cooperation and understanding of how to live in harmony with others.
 The problems in Indonesia show how political the majority in public spaces understands the narrative of pluralism.
-They speak of pluralism in the public sphere, but on the one hand, they use the power of the government to legitimize the marginalization of minorities.
+They speak of pluralism in the public sphere, but on the one hand, they use the power of the government to legitimise the marginalisation of minorities.
 Then, intrafaith issues often become a political stage by the government to get stable support from the majority group.

-Efforts to apply intrafaith dialogue to conflict situations must consider many things other than the dialogue approach because the existing problems are often politicized for the political support of several groups.
+Efforts to apply intrafaith dialogue to conflict situations must consider many things other than the dialogue approach because the existing problems are often politicised for the political support of several groups.
 Here, consensus must be present within the intrafaith community facing conflict.
 So that in the end, intrafaith dialogue can be used as a conflict resolution tool to prevent other violence.